 These are not official HPI Checks – they are vehicle checks using outdated information or information you can obtain freely and easily yourself.

 Data is inaccurate and not guaranteed.
-Is it worth it saving a few quid to gamble on it?
+Is it worth it to save a few quid?

-A check is only worthwhile when based on accurate information, incorrect information is worse than none when it comes to buying a used bike.
+A check is only worthwhile when based on accurate information; incorrect information is worse than none when buying a used bike.